eduardlio/learn-js-through-web/readme.md

 What's the difference?

-You'll be happy to know that bees, as a species, haven't had one day off
+You'll be happy to know that BEES, as a species, haven't had one day off